IzK-ArcOS/ArcOS-Environment/README.md

 # ArcOS Private Repository

-This repository is in all means private, and cannot be shared to the outside world until the current code is packaged for release.
-This repository is focused on keeping a backup of the code, containing in-progress code and descriptions about them.
-Only authorized users have access to this repository, users with unauthorized rights will be banned from the repository, as well as the user who gave access to said user.

-If you do decide to clone the repository to your local drive and run `npm install`, please note the following things:

-> Code found in your clone can and will have bugs, because there will be cloned code still in development.
+WARNING: anny code in this repository can and will have bugs, because that code will still be in development.
+Please take note of this, because it can result in corruption of your ArcOS user account, depending on what code is actually in development.

+If you do decide to clone the repository to your local drive, please follow there instructions:

-> You can start this clone of electron by first initializing it by executing the following commands after cloning:
+> You can start this clone of ArcOS by first initializing it.
+To do this, execute the following commands after cloning:
 >
 > Linux:
 > ```bash